NinjaDevsIO/editorial-strategy/STRATEGY.md

 ## Posts

 One big article per week, with at least 2 HTs (these should match the article's categories) Pinned in TW and FB profiles.
+Additionally we can publish a second post EOW.

 ### Topics